thepapaswag/codex-cloud-workflow/docs/codex-implementation-plan.md

 Primary objective: Stand up the full mini‑project workflow so that a labeled Issue (`codex:ready`) automatically opens a draft PR and summons `@codex review`, with guardrails and machine‑readable standards in place, and batching enabled via Make/Just and scripts.

+Usage note: This repository acts as a bootstrap template; routine Codex Cloud work will happen in downstream projects cloned from here.
+Proofing/batch phases remain for validation, not day‑to‑day operations.

 ---

 ## Phase 0 — Preflight